The FOPH can issue exceptional licences for the cultivation, import, manufacture or placing on the market of banned narcotics.

 This is a special case of scientific research as per Article 8, paragraph 5 NarcA, which will therefore be explained separately.

-Import and export of banned narcotics
+Import of banned narcotics

 It is important to note that trade in banned narcotics for general, limited medical use abroad does not correspond to any of the exceptional purposes under Article 8 para 5 NarcA and therefore cannot be authorised (cf. Limited medical use of banned narcotics).